What is CBRAIN?

 CBRAIN is web-based software that allows neuroimaging researchers to perform computationally intensive analyses on data by connecting them to High-Performance Computing (HPC) facilities across Canada and around the world.
 CBRAIN connects researchers to the tools and processing power required to handle the large neuroimaging datasets that have become the norm in the field.
 It does so while at the same time reducing the technical expertise required to use these resources.
 No computer programming skills are required and it is not necessary to install any software.
 All that is required is a modern web browser of any kind.
 A range of neuroimaging analysis tools are available, as well as cutting edge 2D and 3D real-time visualization to view the brain imaging data.
+CBRAIN is an open-source software project hosted on GitHub.

 CBRAIN is currently connected to 6 Compute Canada HPC clusters, one German HPC cluster and 3 clusters local to McGill University campus, totaling more than 80,000 CPU cores.
 Launching jobs and tracking their status can be done through a user friendly web interface.
 CBRAIN handles all data transfer to and from the clusters as well as any setup of the cluster environment required for processing.
 Once processing is complete, CBRAIN automatically transfers the data back to the user’s account.